timkicker/timkicker.github.io/source/About/index.md

 Hi!

 My name is Tim.
 As I already mentioned, I am a young student from Austria who also happens to have a great passion for programming.
-But there are many other topics which I can't stop talking about.
+But there are many other topics that I can't stop talking about.

-And since I find it difficult to describe myself in sentences, I'll just throw some buzzwords together
+And since I find it difficult to describe myself in sentences, I'll just throw some buzzwords together: